unmeshjoshi/distrib-broker-java-module2/README.md

 - Replicas should be distributed across different brokers for fault tolerance
 - Implement a round-robin or similar algorithm for balanced distribution

-### 6. ZooKeeper Persistence
+### ZooKeeper Persistence
-Store topic and partition information in ZooKeeper:
+Stores topic and partition information in ZooKeeper:
 - Create persistent nodes for topics
 - Store partition assignments
 - Store replica assignments